Equity release lending criteria

 - Is your property in reasonable condition?

-Also, if you have dependents living in your home, are you aware that they will not be able to continue living there when you die or move permanently into long term care?
+- If you have dependents living in your home, are you aware that they will not be able to continue living there when you die or move permanently into long-term care?

 Can you be refused equity release?